tobiaskortus/covid19-search/processing/README.md

 #### Redis Cache

-Due to the lack of scalability of the default algorithm some additonal countermeasures are implemented in order to improve the database operations.
+Due to the lack of scalability of the default algorithm some additonal countermeasures are implemented in order to improve the performance of the database operations.
 Therefore the different database operations (connection, read, write) are benchmarked on a given database with approximately 20.000 processed documents.
 The results obtained from the tests are shown in Figure 2.

 <p align="center">